The Petrochemical and Refinery Industry and Asbestos

 Petrochemical and Refinery Industry Trades at Risk

 Some trades are more likely to be affected by toxins that cause lung cancers than others.
 Petrochemical and refinery workers have a higher risk of exposure to the pollutants during specific tasks.
-These encompass the installation, repair, and maintenance of pipe insulation materials, ceiling and floor tiles, heat exchangers, diesel units, valves, gaskets, crude oil columns, and other insulating materials.
+These encompass installing, repairing, and maintaining pipe insulation materials, ceiling and floor tiles, heat exchangers, diesel units, valves, gaskets, crude oil columns, and other insulating materials.

 The mineral was a common material in many insulation products for decades.
 Maintenance workers are primarily affected and have the highest risk of health abnormalities.
 Other trades at risk of exposure include: